interlay/interbtc-spec/docs/spec/governance.rst

 **MinimumDeposit**

-The minimum deposit required for a public proposal.
+The minimum deposit required for a proposal.

-**ExternalOrigin**

-Used to schedule a super-majority-required external referendum.

-**ExternalMajorityOrigin**

-Used to schedule a majority-carries external referendum.

-**ExternalDefaultOrigin**

-Used to schedule a negative-turnout-bias (default-carries) external referendum.

 **FastTrackOrigin**

-Used to fast-track an external majority-carries referendum.

-**InstantOrigin**

-Used to fast-track an external majority-carries referendum.
+Used to fast-track a proposal before the ``LaunchPeriod``.

-**InstantAllowed**

-Whether the ``InstantOrigin`` can be used to table referenda with a much shorter voting period.

 **FastTrackVotingPeriod**